HandyFriends/HandyFriends/README.md

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:**
+Contactless and Same Day Help
 - **Mobile:**
+iOS only
 - **Story:**
+An app for independent contractors attract customers.
+Contractors are able to charge their own rates and pick up jobs nearby real time.
 - **Market:**
+Contractors looking for more income.
+Contractors can be plumbers, electricians, mechanics and etc.
+Customers are everyday citizens with maintenece issues at home.
 - **Habit:**
 - **Scope:**